 At any given daytime or evening hour, an estimated 10,000 people are in the airport complex as passengers, employees or visitors.
 Approximately 15,000 people work at the airport every day and another 20,000 depend on the airport daily for their livelihood.
 HNL has a workforce of 550 employees, half of whom are custodians and maintenance personnel.

-The state operates two Aircraft Rescue and Fire Fighting stations, one adjacent to the Reef Runway and the other near the Interisland Terminal.
+The state operates two Aircraft Rescue and Fire Fighting stations, one adjacent to the Reef Runway and the other near the Terminal 1.

 The airport works closely with the Airline Committee of Hawaii, the Airport Concessionaires Committee, the Federal Aviation Administration and other federal agencies, and Joint Base Pearl Harbor Hickam (JBPHH) in the operation of the airport.